Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Excitation spectrum of moving stripe patterns

 which has two key implications.
 First, it defines orthogonality between modes belonging to different bands ($b' \neq b$) or with different quasimomenta ($\vec{k}' \neq \vec{k}$).
 Second, in the case $b' = b$ and $\vec{k}' = \vec{k}$, it provides the norm $\mathcal{N}_{b,\vec{k}}$ of a given Bogoliubov mode.
 Importantly, each physical oscillation corresponds to a pair of solutions with opposite norms.
 In plotting the Bogoliubov spectrum, such as in Fig.~\ref{fig:Bogo_spectrum}, it is customary to include only the frequencies of the positive norm solutions.
 Furthermore, the system is said to be energetically stable if all positive norm solutions have positive frequency.
-In the next section, we will show that moving stripe patterns can lose energetic or dynamical stability at sufficiently large momentum.
-Finally, due to the periodicity of the spectrum, it suffices to consider values of the $x$ component of $\vec{k}$ within the first Brillouin zone.
-In contrast, the $y$ and $z$ components are unconstrained.
-Following the conventions of Refs.~\cite{Li2013,Martone2021b}, we define the first Brillouin zone for the excitation quasimomentum as the interval $0 \leq k_x < 2 k_1$.
-With this choice, excitations propagating along the positive $x$ direction satisfy $0 < k_x < k_1$, while those along the negative $x$ direction correspond to $k_1 < k_x < 2 k_1$.
+In the next section, we will show that moving stripe patterns can lose energetic or dynamical stability at sufficiently large dressed spin imbalance.
+Finally, due to the periodicity of the spectrum, it suffices to consider values of the $x$ component of $\vec{k}$ within the first Brillouin zone, that is, $- k_1 \leq k_x < k_1$.\footnote{Here we depart from the conventions of most previous literature~\cite{Li2013,Chen2018,Martone2018, Martone2021b,Xia2023,Lyu2024}, which takes the first Brillouin zone for the excitation quasimomentum as the interval $0 \leq k_x < 2 k_1$.} In contrast, the $y$ and $z$ components are unconstrained.